php-cds/php-cds/README.md

 RFCs is a request-for-comment, mostly in form of just an issue in [php-cds/php-cds](https://github.com/php-cds/php-cds/issues/new) repository.
 The author writes down his idea, maybe even first draft of API and open it immediately for discussion and voting.

-### Vote RFC
+### Vote RFCs and PSRs

-RFCs can be voted immeditely by using [Github reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) using :+1: and :-1:.
+RFCs and PSRs can be voted immeditely by using [Github reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) using :+1: and :-1:.
 Due to this immediate feedback, the author sees pretty fast whether its worth to keep working on it.

 ### Discussion on implementation